kasper-piskorski/docs/pages/documentation/1-the-basics/quickstart-tutorial.md

 bin/graql.sh -f examples/philosophers.gql
 ```

 By the way, don't worry if you've already loaded some different data into your graph.
-A MindmapsDB graph can simultaneously contain as many schemas as you want.
+A Grakn graph can simultaneously contain as many schemas as you want.

 ## Concepts